 4. After the ivy is the holly (that phrasing reminds me of a Christmas carol itself!).
 Weave this in and out of the ivy until the wreath starts looking really festive.
 If you weren’t wearing the gardening gloves for the ivy, you will want to for the prickly holly leaves!
 If you have any other greenery, like small pine branches, add this in now.

 5. We need to make sure the wreath is easy to attach to the front door.
 If you have a hook on your door you will just need to take the raffia or ribbon (depending on what look you are after) and tie this around the wreath, forming a loop at the top.
-If you do not have a hook on the front, tie the ribbon around the wreath in the same way but leave an excess of about 2 metres (depending on the height of your door) which can go over the top of the door to be affixed on the inside.
+If you do not have a hook on the front, tie the ribbon around the wreath in the same way but leave an excess of about 2 meters (depending on the height of your door).
+This extra length can go over the top of the door to be affixed on the inside.
 If you have a letter flap on the door, you can tie the ribbon through this.

 6. Now for the fun bit – Christmas wreath decorations!
 This is where you can really let your creativity shine through.
 Here is how to decorate a Christmas wreath- just string your wreath decorations on ribbon and raffia and tie them on.
 I have included a few unique Christmas wreath ideas to get you started below but there is no limit to your creativity.